-Those are hard questions to answer in a blog post since both answers are very subjective, but we can go over some of the details to help you make an educated judgement.
+Those are hard questions to answer in a blog post since both answers are very subjective, but we can go over some of the details to help you make an educated judgment.

 How Much Does Invisalign Cost?